uperl/Text-HumanComputerWords/README.md

 ```

 This method splits the text into word combo pairs.
 Each pair is returned as an array reference.
 The first element is the type,
 and the second is the word.
-The legal types are:

-- `word`

-    For regular human type words.

-- `path_name`

-    For a Unix or Windows file or directory path.
-VMS is not supported, sorry.

-- `url_link`

-    For a URL.

-- `module`

-    For a programming module.
-The default is reasonable for Perl.
+The types are as defined when the `$hcw` object is created, plus the `word` type for human words.

 # CAVEATS

 Doesn't recognize VMS paths!
 Oh noes!

-Computer "words" are identified with a regular expression which is somewhat reasonable, but probably has a number of false negatives, and
+The `default_perl` method provides computer "words" that are identified with a regular expression which is somewhat reasonable,
-doesn't do any validation.
+but probably has a few false positives or negatives, and doesn't do any validation for things like URLs or modules.
+Modules
+like [strict](https://metacpan.org/pod/strict) or [warnings](https://metacpan.org/pod/warnings) that do not have a `::` cannot be recognized.

 # AUTHOR